 For the most part, X-Men: First Class (2011) leaves the original trilogy in the dust.
 I enjoyed it quite a bit, moreso than most of the recent spate of comic book reboot films.
-Unfortunately my enjoyment was tempered considerably by a distractingly glaring flaw — it handles its female characters abysmally.
+Unfortunately my enjoyment was tempered considerably by a distractingly glaring flaw: it abysmal handling of female characters.

 As even this brief summary will attest, the comic book lore has been mutated in the adaptation, which is SOP for this kind of reboot.
 If that doesn’t bother you, it makes for a compelling origin story, at its strongest during the recruitment phase, as the “first class” comes together.
 One of the film’s toughest challenges had to be re-casting Professor X and Magneto, but I think James McAvoy and especially Michael Fassbender are both home runs, recapturing the spirits of their respective characters.
 Another major challenge was probably finding a villain formidable enough to take them on, and they succeed again with Sebastian Shaw; Kevin Bacon is terrific here.

 The film’s middle stretch, wherein the “original” X-Men class (again, severe lore mutation alert) is recruited and trained, is probably the most fun.
 This sequence entertainingly mashes up character introductions and period detail, giving the film an interesting “secret history” feel.
 The casting is hit or miss with these younger recruits.
 Jennifer Lawrence is a good actress in the wrong role as Mystique, Nicholas Hoult makes an adequate but unspectacular Beast, and the film’s rather unfortunate attempts at racial diversity, Angel (Zoe Kravitz) and Darwin (Edi Gathegi), are underdeveloped and negligibly involved.
-I was rather fond of Caleb Landry Jones as Banshee, and Lucas Till is fine as the jerky Havoc — two somewhat more obscure Marvel figures, who perhaps didn’t have as much to live up to.
+I was rather fond of Caleb Landry Jones as Banshee, and Lucas Till is fine as the jerky Havoc, two somewhat more obscure Marvel figures who perhaps didn’t have such familiar personas to live up to.

 This criminally casual Hollywood chauvanism is particularly unfortunate, because it needlessly scars an otherwise thoroughly engaging, frequently amusing, and generally well clocked superhero spectacle.